table of contents Table of contents

 Check

-The CLI currently supports four Check types: API, Browser, Heartbeat and Multistep API Checks.
+The CLI currently supports four Check types: API, Browser, Heartbeat and Multistep Checks.

 These Check types share properties derived from the abstract class Check.